AzureAD/azure-activedirectory-library-for-android/README.md

 ﻿#Windows Azure Active Directory Authentication Library (ADAL) for Android
 ===========

-The ADAL SDK for Android  gives you the ability to add Windows Azure Active Directory authentication to your application with just a few lines of additional code.
+The ADAL SDK for Android gives you the ability to add Windows Azure Active Directory authentication and authorization to your application with just a few lines of additional code.
 Using our ADAL SDKs you can quickly and easily extend your existing application to all the employees that use Windows Azure AD and Active Directory on-premises using Active Directory Federation Services, including Office365 customers.
-This SDK gives your application the full functionality of Windows Azure AD, including industry standard protocol support for OAuth2, Web API integration, and two factor authentication support.
+This SDK gives your application the full functionality of Windows Azure AD, including industry standard protocol support for OAuth2, Web API integration with user level consent, and two factor authentication support.
 Best of all, it’s FOSS (Free and Open Source Software) so that you can participate in the development process as we build these libraries.

-## Release
+## Latest Release

-We have released a GA of the ADAL for Android!
-[You can grab the release here] (https://github.com/MSOpenTech/azure-activedirectory-library-for-android/releases)
+Thanks to all your great feedback over the preview period, we have released 1.0 (GA) of the ADAL for Android!
-You can also get it from maven repo.

 ## Features
-* Oauth2 protocol
+* Industry standard Oauth2 protocol support.
-* IdToken
+* IdToken exposure for full access to the token contents.
-* Multi resource refresh token
+* Multi resource refresh token allows for apps registered together to access different APIs without prompting the user.
-* Cache
-* Encryption
-* Broker support(Future)
-* 401 Authenticatio challange response in AuthenticationParameters
+* Cache with Encryption for easily accessing existing tokens and session state with assurance it wasn't tampered with.
+* Support for the Microsoft Azure AD Authenticator plug-in for Android, which will be released soon!

 ## Getting Started
-This is an Android library with resources, so you have multiple options to use in your project.
-You could get source code and import project into Eclipse to link to your app.
-You can use *aar* package format in AndroidStudio if you want to reference binaries.
+We've made it easy for you to have multiple options to use this library in your Android project:

+* You can use the source code to import this library into Eclipse and link to your application.
+* If using Android Studio, you can use *aar* package format and reference the binaries.

 ##Download
 ###Option 1: Source Zip